-Gloria Sun, BSc, RD is a Registered Dietitian with the College of Dietitians of British Columbia and Ontario.
+Gloria Sun, BSc, RD is a Registered Dietitian with the College of Dietitians of British Columbia.
 Gloria graduated the University of British Columbia with honours and completed her dietetic internship with Vancouver Coastal Health and University Health Network in Toronto.

 Gloria has a wide range of experience in a variety of areas, including clinical and outpatient areas, which has allowed her to thoroughly support her clients with a comprehensive lens.
 Aside from heart, diabetes and cancer health, Gloria's experience also includes liver, lung, kidney, gut health and a variety of other concerns from allergies/intolerance to gout to arthritis.

 Gloria enjoys meeting clients where they are at and helping them form simple, realistic and sustainable long-term goals and solutions.
 She takes a weight-neutral, non-judgmental stance and takes into account your personal preferences.
 Gloria likes teaching clients foundational food skills so that they can confidently make food choices.
 She also likes helping clients explore what true enjoyment and satisfaction with food can look like for them personally.

 Currently, Gloria is working at the University of British Columbia as the Manager of Nutrition and Wellbeing.